 Artist Statement

 My practice operates as an interdisciplinary inquiry into the mechanics of memory, faith, and the psyche.
-Drawing upon my background as a trained historian and neurodivergent psychotherapist, my work maps how historical and cultural narratives inform the present-while simultaneously seeking wholeness and numinous connection.
+Drawing upon my background as a bestselling author, trained historian and neurodivergent psychotherapist, my work maps how historical and cultural narratives inform the present-while simultaneously seeking wholeness and numinous connection.

 In my collaborative work with award-winning fiber artist, Erin Shapiro DiManno, we extend this investigation into the social and political through textile art.
 By deconstructing American flags and ritual objects, we examine the tension between institutional symbols and lived experience.